thedrdos/covid-map/site/index.md

 Well sourced COVID19 data with the following key features:

-* Interactive geographical heat map
+* Interactive geographical heat map of the rate of virus spread
 * Granularity (for US, both state and county level)
 * Normalization with respect to population (crude measure of societal pressure)